rmacduff/dmcnicks-mandrill/README.md

     }
 ```

-If you wish to configure a specific MDA you will have to specify the MDA name
+If you wish to configure a specific mailer you will have to specify the MDA name
 and service name:

 ```puppet